khzhang2/khzhang2.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Ph.D. student in traffic and transportation engineering at The University of Hong Kong under the supervision of Dr. Jintao Ke.
-My previous research interests mainly include the fields of traffic state forecasting and public transportation systems.
-I am now looking for new opportunities in emerging mobility services such as ride-sourcing and on-demand food delivery. <br>
+I am currently a Ph.D. candidate of Traffic and Transportation Engineering at The University of Hong Kong under the supervision of Dr. Jintao Ke.
+My research interest is in the modeling and analysis of emerging mobility services such as ride-sourcing and on-demand food delivery services.
+My research also includes system-wide optimization (continuous) and design, as well as uncertainty management.
+I'm also passionate about traffic state forecasting and public transportation system designs. <br>

 Education
 ======
-- Ph.D. student, Traffic and Transportation Engineering, The University of Hong Kong.
+- Ph.D.
+Candidate, Traffic and Transportation Engineering, The University of Hong Kong.

 - Master of Science, Transportation Engineering, University of California, Berkeley, 2022.